FAQ

 AWS Lambda features

-AWS Lambda supports multiple programming languages, including Java, C#, and Python, so developers can choose a language that suits their skills.
+: AWS Lambda supports multiple programming languages such as Java, C#, and Python, allowing developers to choose a language that suits their skills.

-Use the AWS Lambda console or AWS CLI to create a Lambda function, which is a unit of code that will be executed in response to a trigger.
+Use the AWS Lambda console or the AWS CLI to create a Lambda function, which is the unit of code that will be executed in response to a trigger.

-When a trigger occurs, the Lambda function is executed, performs the necessary processing, and returns a response.
-It also automatically scales according to the number of requests, ensuring high availability.
+trigger occurs, the Lambda function is executed, performs the necessary processing, and returns a response.
+Furthermore, it automatically scales according to the number of requests, ensuring high availability.

-You can collect Lambda function logs and store them in CloudWatch Logs, allowing you to view and troubleshoot Lambda function execution logs.
+You can collect logs from your Lambda function and store them in CloudWatch Logs, allowing you to view execution logs of your Lambda function and troubleshoot problems.

 AWS Lambda trigger types